Erasmus+ Teaching Mobility: for Academic Staff

 Pre-requisites of participation

-Erasmus+ Teaching Mobility for may be carried out by all resident and visiting academic teaching staff at CEU, who hold employment contract with Közép-európai Egyetem (CEU) regardless of nationality.
+Erasmus+ Teaching Mobility may be carried out by all resident and visiting academic teaching staff at CEU, who hold employment contract with Közép-európai Egyetem (CEU) regardless of nationality.
 The sending and receiving organisations, must have agreed in advance on the program of the activities to be delivered by the visiting teachers (teaching program) - in a 'Mobility Agreement' - prior to the start of the mobility period.
 These agreements define the target teaching outcomes for the teaching period abroad, specify the formal recognition provisions and list the rights and obligations of each party.

 Venue of the activity